hyunjoonbok/amazon-sagemaker/README.md

 Then, you have to install AWS Command Line Interface (AWS CLI) depending on your OS.
 For downloading instructions, please refer to [AWS CLI Documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).

 Finally, if you have the AWS CLI installed, then you can use it to configure your credentials file.
-Type in your CMD:
+For Windows, type below command to CMD(window+R), or Bash if you are Mac User

 ```
 aws configure